-SACRAMENTO, Calif. — GRIN, the world’s leading Creator Management platform, introduced the industry’s first influencer discovery-as-a-service tool, GRINup.
+SACRAMENTO, Calif. — GRIN, the world’s leading Creator Management platform, introduced the industry’s first expert-led creator discovery solution, Curated Lists.
 GRIN customers can register for the free service, input information about their ideal creator partners, and receive a list of up to 50 vetted Instagram-based creators with verified email addresses per request.

 While on the surface, this may appear to be similar to the services offered by opt-in influencer marketplaces, in reality, it’s quite different.

 This innovative tool uses a unique approach to identify potential partners and allows influencer marketing managers to decide who to reach out to and how, rather than facilitating the relationship on their behalf.
 While this may mean more effort on the end of the influencer marketer in regard to running outreach and managing partnerships, it allows for closer, more authentic relationships and better content.

 Why?
 Opt-in influencer marketplaces serve as middlemen and have creators sign up to be in their databases.
 From there, these marketplaces connect brands with creators in a way that is purely transactional and not built on genuine brand love and alignment.
 Brands that take this route are limited to the pool of creators who have actively signed up within these databases, which means other brands (maybe even direct competitors) are likely already partnering with them.